Lucqqq/IT-docs/Docker/Containers/Scrutiny.md

-Scrutiny is a WebUI for smartd S.M.A.R.T monitoring.
+Scrutiny is a Web UI for smartd S.M.A.R.T monitoring.
 It is currently run on [[Backup Instance (Deprecated)]] and proxied via [[Traefik]] on the [[Arm Instance]] (see [[Traefik]]).
 It is run via [[Docker]]:
 ```yml